AKlugeWilkes/IoP-CAPILANO/README.md

 # Content
 **Implementation**

+Details the developed programs.

 **Capability-based resource allocation ontology CAPILANO**

+Provides an overview over the developed ontology and visualizes an example.

 **Task allocation framework**

+The steps and parts of the task allocation are detailed.

 **Evaluation and results**

-Application ontology and performance analysis of the task allocation framework
+An application ontology is implemented and the performance of the task allocation framework is analysed.
+The results of the validation are presented.

 # Contact: